vakila/automerge.github.io/blog/2023-01-17-automerge-2/index.md

 The change should be mostly transparent for JavaScript users.
 We built a JS wrapper around the Rust core that provides a similar API to earlier versions of Automerge.

-To create Automerge 2.0, lab members Alex Good and Orion Henry teamed up with Andrew Jeffrey, Jason Kankiewicz (as well as several other open source collaborators) to polish and optimize the Rust implementation and develop the JS wrapper.
-The result is a codebase that is hundreds of times faster, radically more memory efficient, and both better tested and more reliable.
+To create Automerge 2.0, lab members Alex Good and Orion Henry teamed up with open source collaborators including Andrew Jeffrey, and Jason Kankiewicz to polish and optimize the Rust implementation and develop the JS wrapper.
+The result is a codebase that is hundreds of times faster than past releases, radically more memory efficient, and both better tested and more reliable.

 ```
 notice: